 How to Create Your First Dungeons & Dragons Character With D&D Beyond

 Whether you're a veteran of the game or brand new to Dungeons & Dragons, creating a character from scratch can be an intimidating process.
-D&D Beyond streamlines the process with its character builder — so much so that you very well could end up like me, with a backlog of dozens of characters.
+D&D Beyond streamlines the process with its Character Builder—so much so that you very well could end up like me, with a backlog of characters waiting in the wings.

-To access the character builder, you'll need to sign up for D&D Beyond.
-Once you're a member, you can jump into the character builder and choose from one of the character creation methods:
+To access the Character Builder, you'll need to sign up for D&D Beyond.
+Once you have a free account, you can jump into the Character Builder and choose from one of the character creation methods:

 • Quick Build: Pick your species, class, and name, and you're done!
-Quick Build is handy when you need to make a character quickly.
+Quick Build is handy when you need to make a character, and time is of the essence.

 • Randomize: Are you an agent of chaos?
 Randomize could be your preferred character creation method.
 Roll the dice (figuratively) and see what character build you end up with!